osmandapp/web/main/docs/user/plugins/parking.md

 </Tabs>

 >**NOTE**: The start time is always automatically set for the Parking Point.
-The end time, if selected to be set for a parking point, can only be re-added but not edited.
+The end time, if selected to be set for a parking spot, can only be re-added but not edited.
 The expected end time of the parking reminder in the Calendar app can be updated as needed.

 &nbsp;&nbsp;&nbsp;&nbsp;

 ### Stay informed

-To be aware of the parking location and time of parking after setting a parking point, you can use the [Parking widget](../widgets/info-widgets.md#-parking-widget) and the context menu of the point on the map.
+To be aware of the parking location and time of parking after setting a parking spot, you can use the [Parking widget](../widgets/info-widgets.md#-parking-widget) and the context menu of the spot on the map.

 <Tabs groupId="operating-systems">